METHODS-Group/DRDMannTurb/docs/source/uml_fluct_gen.rst

 UML Diagram for Fluctuation Field Generation
 ============================================

-Here is an UML diagram representing the interoperability between several internal classes of the package that comprise the fluctuation generator :py:class:`GenerateFluctuationField`.
+Here is an UML diagram representing the interoperability between several internal classes of the package that comprise the fluctuation generator :py:class:`GenerateTurbulenceField`.
 Please refer to specific class documentations for details.
 The following diagram is interactive -- try zooming and panning to resize for your convenience.

 These interactive UML diagrams have an issue with rendering the correct arrow types in dark mode, please consider switching to light mode.